Moxibyte/MoxPP/README.md

     - `Windows` for `Windows`
     - `Linux` for `Linux`
 - The project only support `x64` builds
+- The project uses GitHub Actions by default.
+Delete them if you don't want them.
+We will NOT cover any costs or results occurred because of actions or code shipped with this template!
+MIT Licenses also applies here!

 ## Dependencies
 Before you are getting started make sure to install the following applications: